 Board of Directors

 Section 1.
 Power and Authority.
-The Board of Directors shall have full power and authority over the affairs of the Organization between meetings of the membership, except as otherwise provided in these bylaws.
+The Board of Directors shall have full power and authority over the affairs of the Association between meetings of the membership, except as otherwise provided in these bylaws.

 Section 2.
 Board Composition.
-The officers of the Organization and Directors shall constitute the Board of Directors.
+The officers of the Association and nine (9) Directors shall constitute the Board of Directors.
+One third of the nine (9) directors shall be elected each year to serve a three-year term, and shall be eligible for re-election.

 A. Only Active members shall be eligible to serve as directors.

-B. The nomination and election process shall follow the procedures as outlined in Article IV, Officers, Section 3 and 4.
+B. The nomination and election process shall follow the procedures as outlined in Article IV, Officers, Sections 3 and 4.

-C. Directors shall be elected for a term of two years, or until their successors are elected, and their term shall begin at the conclusion of the Annual Meeting.
+C. Directors shall be elected for a term of three (3) years, or until their successors are elected, and their term shall begin on August 1st following the Annual Meeting of the Association.
 Their terms shall be staggered.
-Directors shall not serve more than two consecutive terms as director.

-D. A vacancy in the position of Director may be filled by the Board of Directors for the unexpired portion of the term.
+D. A vacancy in the position of Director may be filled by the President for the unexpired portion of the term.

 Section 3.
 Duties of the Board of Directors.
-The Board of Directors of this Organization shall:
+The Board of Directors of this Association shall:

 Approve the budget, and control and manage the funds and properties of this Organization;

-Approve the selection of an institution for deposit of Organization funds;
+Approve the selection of an institution for deposit of Association funds;

-Conduct the general business of this Organization;
+Conduct the general business of this Association;

 Conduct an annual self-evaluation;

-Contract or hire an Executive Director to manage and direct the affairs of the Organization;
+Ensure the Association has an annual audit or review and necessary financial reports are completed; and

-Conduct an annual review of the Executive Director;
+and

-Ensure the Organization has an annual audit or review and necessary financial reports are completed;
+Exercise such other duties as are prescribed in these bylaws, by the membership at a meeting, or in the adopted parliamentary authority.

-Approve appointments made by the President; and
+Each Director shall deliver any Association property and records to their successor or the President by August 1 following the conclusion of their term.

-I. Exercise such other duties as are prescribed in these bylaws, by the membership at a meeting, or in the adopted parliamentary authority.
+H. A Director shall discharge his or her duties in good faith and in a manner he or she reasonably believes to be in the best interests of the Association.
+Directors shall exercise their duties with loyalty and care for the Association, avoid conflicts of interest, act with honesty, and keep Board issues, discussions and materials confidential.

 Section 4.
 Board Meetings.

 A. The regular meetings of the Board of Directors shall be immediately preceding and/or immediately following each membership meeting and at other times as determined by the President or the board.
 Notice must be given at least 10 days before the meeting.

-B. Special meetings of the board may be called by the President and shall be called upon the written request of three members of the Board.
+B. Special meetings of the board may be called by the President and may be called upon the written request of three members of the Board.
 The purpose of the meeting shall be stated in the call which must be given at least twenty-four hours before the meeting.

 C. Notice may be waived by the members of this board in accordance with statutory requirements.
 Board members present at a meeting shall be deemed to have received, or to have waived, notice.